pzim-devdata/vpn_autoconnect/README.md

 ## Description :

 A script to automatically connect to the VPN at startup (if you lauch this script at startup) and reconnect  every 5 seconds if connection is lost.
-This updated version will also reconnect the wifi and ethernet card if used if connection is lost with a ping check
+This updated version will also reconnect the wifi or ethernet card, if used, if connection is lost with a ping check

 ![Presentation__gif](https://github.com/pzim-devdata/Tools-for-Linux/blob/master/VPNautoconnect/GifVPN)